MarceloPrado/has-changed-path/README.md

 ## How it works?

-The action itself is pretty simple - take a look at `entrypoint.sh` ;) .
+The action itself is pretty simple - take a look at `src/hasChanged.js` ;) .

 Basically, we compare the latest HEAD with the previous one using `git diff` command.
 This allows us to effectively detect changes in most cases (squashed merges and merges with merge commit).